 If you donít play games or edit videos then maybe you just need to buy a new monitor to replace your old 17Ē model.
 A good quality monitor will outlast your computer and improve your PC experience for years to come, especially one of those nice 24Ē or 30Ē widescreen jobs!
 Adding some additional memory (RAM) might speed up your PC and together with a PC tune-up, could result in noticeable performance improvements.
 Or you could just buy a new (Logitech or Microsoft) wired mouse to replace that unreliable wireless mouse that you keep putting new batteries into.

 Despite the name, Windows 7 was just a revamped version of Vista, but it was much, much better.
 The high points are the excellent Search function and the consistent look and feel of the interface.
 Windows 7 will still be around for years to come, despite OS support ending earlier this year (2020).
 Google Chrome will still be updated until (

 Nice to use on tablets (I never saw a customer owned one!) but takes a lot of getting used to on a computer and is needlessly frustrating to use with a keyboard and mouse.
 A massive opportunity wasted by Microsoft who found it impossible to improve on Windows 7 and failed at combining a touchscreen interface and the existing keyboard+mouse interface.
 So bad that Microsoft had to pretend that Windows 10 was massively different to Windows 8 by not calling it Windows 9.

 Think of this as Windows 8.2, more of the same.
 Initially, over-hyped by Microsoft and the computing press.
-Even after 2 years and 5 different versions, Windows 10 still has an unfinished feel to it.
+Even after 5 years and 9 different versions, Windows 10 still has an unfinished feel to it.
 In particular, the Apps lack functionality and have inconsistent User Interfaces.
 The Settings are all over the place and there are many things that it simply canít do (that Windows 7 did).
 The reliability of the Win10 updates has also deteriorated significantly and you have very little control over them.
 Setup of printers and printing reliability has also suffered recently.